Europe talks tough on migrant strategies

 Responding to the position of the United Nations and other agencies which say detention of migrants should be avoided where possible, another senior EU official told Reuters the bloc would have to "push the limits of international law" to oblige people to stay put while their claims were assessed.

-"If we don't keep people in some kind of centre until we put them on a plane," he said, "then it doesn't work."
+"If we don't keep people in some kind of center until we put them on a plane," he said, "then it doesn't work."

 (Additional reporting by Karolina Tagaris in Athens, Steve Scherer in Rome and Jean-Baptiste Vey in Paris; Editing by Gareth Jones)